The light that you can see during a Sunrise is incredible. And I have a hard time describing what it feels like to see the Sun as it rises.

 The point of interest is the composition subject

-As I said before, the point of interest is the magnet that attracts the spectator's attention.
+As I said before, the point of interest is the magnet that attracts the viewer's attention.
 It's the element of the frame that draws their attention and makes them spend more time looking at the image.

 That's why it's so important.
 Because it's the main character in your story.